 Greenhouse Gas Emissions (GHGs)

 GHGs associated with energy use and flaring are a key area of potential impact.
 We monitor and report our GHG emissions from our operated projects, joint operated projects and corporate/administrative activities, on an equity share basis, in accordance with industry requirements and standards.
-We also participate in the Carbon Disclosure Project (CDP), with further work to be done on implementing the TCFD recommendations in 2021.
+We also participate in the Carbon Disclosure Project (CDP), with further work to be done to continuously align with TCFD recommendations.

 Pharos Energy counts emissions of carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) combined into carbon dioxide equivalent (CO2e) based on the gases’ 100-year Global Warming Potential (GWP).
 These three gases are produced through combustion, although N2O quantities produced via combustion is relatively small.